camposbrunocampos/SongsShuffler/README.md

 This is a sample project where the idea is to explore some of the Android jetpack components, like LiveData and ViewModel.
 In order to do that, I used the Clean Architecture approach for the project architecture.
 The main idea is to structure the project in 5 layers:
 1. Presentation: This is the layer that interacts with the UI.
 This layer consists in classes of android UI (Views, Activities and Fragments) and a viewModel.
 The idea here is to separate business logic from the UI.
 This architecture is optimized for unit testing and makes it easy to do integration tests with it.
-This architecture makes possible the injection of UseCases in the view model, which helps a lot in mocking use cases when testing.

 2. Use Cases: These are mainly the actions an user could trigger.